RemanufacturingLab-StudentTeams/templateRepository/docs/policy.md

 - - (possibly) Security related configurations (API key, CSRF token, CORS policy etc)
 - (list may be expanded in the future)

-If any custom configuration was done for an endpoint, be it authorization, flow control, error feedback, whatever, it needs to be documented.
+If any custom configuration was done for an endpoint, be it authorization, flow control, error feedback, or whatever, it needs to be documented.

 ## Commits